Linares, Chile: Geography

 The municipality covers an area of 1466 sqkm and the city proper, 16 sqkm.
 The rivers Ancoa, Putagán and Achibueno are the main rivers that pass through the municipality or form its natural borders.

 Most of the territory of the municipality is located within the central plain or "depresión intermedia" (Valle Central de Chile).
 Some low altitude hills are located in the westernmost part of the municipality, while its easternmost part is marked by the presence of the foothills of the Andes mountains.
 The municipality of Linares is bordered on the west by San Javier; on the north by Villa Alegre, Yerbas Buenas and Colbún; on the east, by Colbún, and on the south, by Longaví.
 The municipality of Colbún occupies the easternmost strip of the province, where some of the highest provincial peaks are located, as are the sources of several of the main rivers.

+The city of Linares contains a large urban wetland known as Ayüwün, of which 1.1 hectares are protected under the Urban Wetlands Law.

 Climate

 Linares has a mild mediterranean climate (Köppen: Csb).
-The summers are hot and mainly dry (November to March) with temperatures reaching up to 32 -33 degrees Celsius on the hottest days.
+The summers are warm and mainly dry (November to March) with temperatures reaching up to 32 -33 degrees Celsius on the hottest days.
 The winters (late May to mid September) tend to be rather humid and rainy, with typical maximum daily temperatures of 14-15 degrees Celsius, and minimum just above freezing.